Sucker Punch (2011 film): Marketing

-Sucker Punch grossed $19,058,199 in its first weekend, an opening that placed it second behind Diary of a Wimpy Kid: Rodrick Rules.
-It also opened in 23 markets that weekend, standing at sixth in the overseas box office with $6.5 million.
-The following weekend, it dropped to seventh place in North America with $6 million, but fared better overseas, where an expansion to 16 more countries led to a $11.5 million gross which topped the international ranking.
-Sucker Punch eventually grossed $36,392,502 domestically and $53,400,000 abroad, leading to a worldwide total of $89,792,502.

 Home media

 Sucker Punch was released on DVD and in a Blu-ray combo pack on June 28, 2011.
 The film reached #1 best-selling DVD for four weeks in a row, selling over a million copies in America on its premiere day.
 An R-rated extended cut was included on the Blu-ray release, which adds 18 minutes to the film.
 The bonus features include four animated shorts based on the four fantasy scenarios.

 Unreleased director's cut

 Snyder has stated that the extended cut of Sucker Punch isn't his desired version of the film, but complications over film rights make it uncertain as to whether or not his director's cut could ever be released.
+He still plans to release it as of 2024.